 When a streaming_concatenation appears as the target of an assignment, the streaming operators perform the reverse operation; i.e. to unpack a stream of bits into one or more variables.
 The source expression shall be of bit-stream type, or the result of another streaming_concatenation.
-The source data being unpacked may have more bits than are consumed by the unpack operation.
+If the source expression contains more bits than are needed, the appropriate number of bits shall be consumed from its left (most significant) end.
 However, if more bits are needed than are provided by the source expression, an error shall be generated.